Skip to main content

 Overview

-Kelley Packalen, PhD is an Associate Professor of Strategy, Organization and Entrepreneurship in the Smith School of Business.
-Kelley’s current research focuses on integrity, mental health and indigenous values in academia, start-ups and organizations.
+Kelley Packalen, PhD is an Associate Professor of Strategy, Organization and Entrepreneurship in the Smith School of Business and the Special Advisor on Academic Integrity to the Vice Provost (Teaching & Learning).
+Kelley’s current research focuses on integrity in academia, effectiveness of Work Integration Social Enterprises’ (WISEs) business models and the ethical use of GenAI in higher education.

 Download Full CV Download Image